maubanel/UE5-Blueprints/dynamic-materials/README.md

 ##### `Step 7.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Go to the material and find out how the Parameter name is spelled with spaces and caps.
 You have to enter this exactly in the **Parameter Name** box `Light Color`.
 Make sure it is the same as it is in the material with a space between the two words.
+To be safe it is always best to copy and paste the name.

 ![parameter name light color](images/ParameterNameRm4.png)